-The Council’s Member Academies are as follows:
+The CCA’s Member Academies are as follows:

 The Royal Society of Canada (RSC) is the senior national body of distinguished Canadian scholars, artists and scientists.
 The primary objective of the RSC is to promote learning and research in the arts and sciences.
-The RSC consists of nearly 2,000 Fellows — men and women who are selected by their peers for outstanding contributions to the natural and social sciences, the arts and the humanities.
+The RSC consists of over 2,000 Fellows — men and women who are selected by their peers for outstanding contributions to the natural and social sciences, the arts and the humanities.
 The RSC exists to recognize academic excellence, to advise governments and organizations, and to promote Canadian culture.

-The Canadian Academy of Engineering is the national institution through which Canada's most distinguished and experienced engineers provide strategic advice on matters of critical importance to Canada.
+The Canadian Academy of Engineering (CAE) is the national institution through which Canada's most distinguished and experienced engineers provide strategic advice on matters of critical importance to Canada.
 The Academy is an independent, self-governing and non-profit organization established in 1987.
-Members of the Academy are nominated and elected by their peers to honorary Fellowships, in recognition of their distinguished achievements and career-long service to the engineering profession.
+Members of the Academy are nominated and elected by their peers to honorary fellowships, in recognition of their distinguished achievements and career-long service to the engineering profession.
 Fellows of the Academy are committed to ensuring that Canada’s engineering expertise is applied to the benefit of all Canadians.

-The Canadian Academy of Health Sciences recognizes individuals of great achievement in the academic health sciences in Canada.
+The Canadian Academy of Health Sciences (CAHS) recognizes individuals of great achievement in the academic health sciences in Canada.
 Founded in 2004, CAHS has approximately 400 Fellows and appoints new Fellows on an annual basis.
 The organization is managed by a voluntary Board of Directors and a Board Executive.
 The main function of CAHS is to provide timely, informed, and unbiased assessments of urgent issues affecting the health of Canadians.
 The Academy also monitors global health-related events to enhance Canada’s state of readiness for the future, and provides a Canadian voice for health sciences internationally.
 CAHS provides a collective, authoritative, multi-disciplinary voice on behalf of the health sciences community.